yasaswi799/Netflix-Movies-Dashboard/README.md

 ---

 ## How to View the Dashboard
-1. Download the Power BI file: `net.pbix`.
+1. Download the Power BI file: `net.pbix`
 2. Open it using **Power BI Desktop**.
 3. Interact with visuals and slicers to explore Netflix movies data.